 In 2016, the FDA was set to reclassify kratom as a schedule I narcotic, but it reversed course just before doing so because 140,000 advocates for the drug asked for further investigation of its effects in the form of a petition to then-President Barack Obama.
 Kratom has shown some effectiveness in treating certain symptoms of post-traumatic stress disorder (PTSD) and some who are in chronic pain say that it is the only drug that helps them function on a day-to-day basis.

 Proponents of kratom say that they have tried other opioids to relieve their pain or treat other conditions, but that kratom has been able to do so while giving them energy and motivation that is often missing with other drugs when chronic pain is a factor.
-Proponents also say that the deaths attributed to kratom — 44 worldwide over nine years — were due to mixing kratom with opioids or other substances.
-They suggest that the drug is safe if used properly.
+Proponents also say that the risk of overdose death is far greater for opioids than for kratom.

 It remains to be seen whether the FDA or other organizations can find guidelines for the safe use of kratom or whether they ultimately decide to ban its use altogether.
 For now, the recommendation not to consume kratom is the best advice the FDA has to give and will prevent any negative effects or consequences associated with the drug.

 Dealing with a substance use disorder that involves kratom?
 Contact The Recovery Village at Palmer Lake to learn more about how treatment can help you heal.

 - DEA.
 “DEA Announces Intent To Schedule Kratom.”
 United States Drug Enforcement Administration, August 30, 2016.
 Accessed October 29, 2021.

 - FDA.
 “FDA and Kratom.”
 U.S. Food & Drug Administration, September 11, 2019.
 Accessed October 29, 2021.